-If you introduce lights midwinter, it may take a few weeks to get your first winter eggs.
+If you introduce lights in midwinter, it may take a few weeks to get your chickens to lay eggs in the winter.
 You’ll know you are well on your way to winter-laid eggs if, a few days after installing the light, your chickens are active and milling about the coop well after natural sunset.

 Full Spectrum Light for Winter Chicken Coops

-You can experiment with the right amount of light to add to your coop.
-It should be bright enough to fool the birds’ bodies into thinking it’s daylight- In other words, a dusty 60W bulb in the corner won’t be bright enough to have an effect.
+You can experiment with the right amount of light to add to your coop to get your chickens to lay eggs in the winter.
+It should be bright enough to fool the birds’ bodies into thinking it’s daylight.
+A dusty 60W bulb in the corner won’t be bright enough to have an effect!

 I’ve had the best luck using fluorescent lighting – combining one daylight spectrum fluorescent light tube and one cool light spectrum fluorescent light tube into a standard shop light.
-Be sure that whatever light you choose includes a full spectrum of light – using only warm light, or only cool light is unlikely to effectively keep your hens laying in winter.
+Be sure that whatever light you choose includes a full spectrum of light – using only warm light, or only cool light is unlikely to to be effective at getting chickens to lay eggs in the winter.

 You might also be interested in: